 ProSe Communication path: the communication path supporting ProSe Communication.
 The communication path of a ProSe E-UTRA Communication (ProSe E-UTRA Communication path) could be established e.g. directly between the ProSe-enabled UEs using E-UTRA, or routed via local eNB(s).
 The communication path of a ProSe-assisted WLAN direct communication (ProSe-assisted WLAN direct communication path) is established directly between the ProSe-enabled UEs using WLAN.

-ProSe Group Communication: a one-to-many ProSe Communication, between more than two UEs in proximity, by means of a common ProSe Communication path established between the UEs.
+ProSe Group Communication: a one-to-many ProSe E-UTRA Communication, between more than two Public Safety ProSe enabled UEs in proximity, by means of a common ProSe E-UTRA Communication path established between the Public Safety ProSe enabled UEs.

-Evolved ProSe UE-to-Network Relay: is a form of relay in which a UE supports Indirect 3GPP Communication between an Evolved ProSe Remote UE and the network, using E-UTRA or WLAN between the Evolved ProSe Remote UE and the Evolved ProSe UE-to-Network Relay.
+ProSe UE-to-Network Relay: is a form of relay in which a Public Safety ProSe-enabled UE acts as a ProSe E-UTRA Communication relay between a Public Safety Prose-enabled UE and the ProSe-enabled network, using E-UTRA.

 ProSe UE-to-UE Relay: is a form of relay in which a Public Safety ProSe-enabled UE acts as a ProSe E-UTRA Communication relay between two other Public Safety ProSe-enabled UEs.

-Evolved ProSe Remote UE: is a UE that is connected to an Evolved ProSe UE-to-Network Relay using an Indirect 3GPP Communication.